 Both type-1 and type-2 diabetes can cause hair thinning, which leads to severe hair loss over time.
 Even though the reasons and ways it affects our hair growth are complicated and scientists are still working on it, we have listed down the summary of all the potential factors that establish a link between diabetes and hair loss:

 - Diabetes disrupts our blood circulation and causes poor blood flow to the scalp.
-The high levels of glucose in the bloodstream modify the protein hemoglobin in RBCs into glycosylated hemoglobin through a chemical reaction.
-This averts RBCs to enter blood capillaries causing the hair follicles to die without the supply of oxygen and nutrients.
+The high glucose levels in the bloodstream modify the protein hemoglobin in RBCs into glycosylated hemoglobin through a chemical reaction.
+This prevents RBCs from entering blood capillaries, causing the hair follicles to die without supplying oxygen and nutrients.

-- While suffering from diabetes, the high levels of blood sugars can interrupt the normal activities of our endocrine system.
-As a result, the androgen hormones can’t function properly in our body, which makes our hair follicles go dormant.
-It also affects the performance of the derivative of testosterone called dihydrotestosterone (DHT), which is also linked to widespread hair loss.
+- While suffering from diabetes, high levels of blood sugar can interrupt the everyday activities of our endocrine system.
+As a result, the androgen hormones can’t function properly in our body, making our hair follicles dormant.
+It also affects the performance of the dihydrotestosterone (DHT) testosterone derivative, which is also linked to widespread hair loss.

 - The natural immune system of our body gets affected during diabetes as the blood sugar levels go significantly high.
-It makes us prone to infections and our body becomes unable to combat it.
+It makes us prone to infections, and our bodies cannot combat it.
 It also causes various autoimmune disorders in which the immune system fails to recognize the insulin-producing tissues in the pancreas as healthy tissues and ends up attacking them accidentally.
-Consequently, the insulin production goes low and the hair shafts start to fall out.
+Consequently, insulin production goes low, and the hair shafts fall out.

 - Our body goes through sheer physical and emotional stress during diabetes, which can disturb our natural hair growth cycle and trigger hair loss.

-- There are also certain diabetes medications that are known to make our hair strands fall out.
+- Certain diabetes medications are known to make our hair strands fall out.

 What Measures Can Be Taken?

-- Consult your doctor to confirm that all your hair problems are actually related to diabetes.
+- Consult your doctor to confirm that all your hair problems are related to diabetes.

 - Make sure that your diet chart includes plenty of hair-friendly foods.

-- Work out a lot as it will keep your blood sugar normal and increase the supply of oxygen as well as nutrients to your hair follicles.
+- Work out a lot, as it will keep your blood sugar regular and increase the supply of oxygen and nutrients to your hair follicles.

 - Try to keep your mental and emotional stress under control.